danieltimko/github-events-streamer/README.md

 ## Possible improvements:
 - In production, I would use wait-for-it script to wait for database to initialize.
 - In production, it could be better to use smth like Docker secrets for passwords etc.
 - I have a concern about the true accuracy.
-Data processing rate is likely slower than data generation rate.
+Even for authenticated request there is a limit of 5000/hour so data processing rate likely needs to be manually decreased (sleep in between fetches, POOL_INTERVAL_SECONDS) in order not to run out of quota.
+However, then a question is if some events are not missed in between.
-Plus, the rate limit is small -- 5000 per hour for authenticated requests.
-So it might be practically impossible to process truly all events.
+If the data generation rate is too big, it might be practically impossible to process truly all events.
+- Time series chart for a specific event could be interesting.